alexandrashim/ai-case-study/README.md

 Jensen Huang, Chris Malachowsky, and Curtis Priem.

 ### Origin of the Idea
-> Identified a need for *high-performance graphics processing* in gaming and multimedia, leading to the creation of GPUs.
+> "The past decade has witnessed significant growth in AI adoption across various industries," says Dr. Ian Buck, Vice President and General Manager of Accelerated Computing at NVIDIA.